Updated September 3, 2019

 Therefore, the conclusion is very simple: fewer bacteria = less pink staining.

-The addition of antimicrobial technology delivers a product that prevents or reduces stains.
+The addition of antimicrobial technology delivers a product that prevents or reduces stains caused by bacterial growth.

 Clean or Replace?